jongrover/fe-student-directory-fe-0216/README.md

-## Part 1 - Student Directory
+## Part 1 (Week 1) - Student Directory

 This challenge asks you to work in teams to collaborate on a group site where each member will submit a personal bio page for themselves.
+Each week only do one part.
+So for week one do Part 1 and during week 2 you will do part 2 and so on.

 ### Tasks